 Lycee Lemon Ice Pops.
 These pops feature the lycee, a tiny grape-like fruit, popular in Asia, that when peeled, reveals a translucent white ball that tastes sweeter then grapes.
 I stumbled on it in an asian grocery store in DC and bought some after a kind shopper explained what they were.
 Then I went home and looked up their nutrition details.
 Wow!
 Lychees are a powerhouse, containing an impressive panel of vitamins including vitamin C, vitamin B6, niacin, riboflavin, folate, copper, potassium, phosphorous, magnesium, and manganese.
 It has a good amount of fiber, and is thought to be useful in increasing metabolism.
 Since they are ultra-sweet, I decided to pair them with lemon.
 Make these fast, I hear the growing season is short!

 - 1 cup full-fat coconut milk – I use this brand

 - Juice from 1 lemon

 Makes 6 pops depending on size of your popsicle mold.

-Blend the lycees, lemon and water until smooth.
-Pour out half the recipe into the molds, tuck a whole lycee or two into each mold so the fruit will be visible after freezing.
+Blend most lycees (keep 6 or so to tuck into molds whole), lemon juice, coconut milk, and water until smooth.
+Pour into the molds, tuck a whole lycee into each popsicle mold option so the fruit will be visible after freezing.
 Freeze this layer overnight, refrigerate the remaining recipe.
-Next day, add the coconut cream to the remaining recipe, blend and pour into the molds for the second layer.
-Freeze and enjoy.